-Other serious side effects include slowed growth in children, seizures, and changes in eyesight.
+Other serious side effects include changes in eyesight.
 Taking Adderall XR may impair your or your teenager’s ability to drive, operate machinery, or perform other potentially dangerous tasks.
 This side effect usually wears off with time.
 If side effects are bothersome, or do not go away, talk to your doctor.
-Most people taking this medication do not experience any of these side effects.

 Report to your doctor any heart-related problems or a family history of heart and blood pressure problems.
 Patients with structural cardiac abnormalities and other serious heart problems have experienced sudden death, stroke, heart attack, and increased blood pressure while taking Adderall XR.
 Stimulants can increase blood pressure and heart rate.
 Physicians should monitor these vital signs closely during treatment.
 Call your doctor immediately if you or your child experiences warning signs such as chest pain, shortness of breath, or fainting while taking Adderall XR.

 Also disclose to your physician all mental health issues including any family history of suicide, bipolar illness, tics, or depression.
 The drug manufacturer, Shire, recommends evaluating patients for bipolar disorder, tics, and Tourette’s syndrome prior to stimulant administration.
 Adderall XR may create new or exacerbate existing behavior problems, bipolar illness, or Tourette’s syndrome.
 It can cause psychotic or manic symptoms in children and teenagers.
 Call your doctor immediately if you or your child experiences new or worsening mental health symptoms including hallucinations or sudden suspicions.

 Discuss circulation problems with your doctor before taking Adderall XR, which has been known to cause numbness, coolness, or pain in fingers or toes, including Raynaud’s phenomenon.
 Report to your doctor any new blood-flow problems, pain, skin color changes, or sensitivities to temperature while taking Adderall XR.